 First of all, some statistics.
 2925 miles travelled across 41 counties, including six ferry journeys.
 83 hours and 7 minutes travelling time (in 15 days – 14 pier days plus one travelling up to Scotland at the start).
 58 piers visited (53 played on the pier structure itself, four played under, and one – Colwyn Bay Victoria – played outside the front as there is no way on or under).
 At least 20 different pieces played (including one, “I do like to be beside the seaside”, well over 60 times).

-But the most important statistic: to date, £7,758.95 raised for Alzheimer’s Society and CHICKS, with donations still coming in.
+But the most important statistic: over £9000 raised for Alzheimer’s Society and CHICKS, with donations still coming in.
 This is thanks to some fantastically generous donations from supporters both online and who have seen us in person, friends and strangers alike.
 It makes it all truly worthwhile, and knowing that extra support to people with dementia, and that several more children like the little lad we met in Paignton will be able to have respite breaks as a result of this, is just wonderful.

 We’ll post occasional updates on the blog over the coming months, as we have more things to report (and of course in our occasional newsletter: subscribe here if you want to receive it!), including the current status of the fundraising.
 But for now, there are a couple of subjective ratings that we need to report…